-Eggnog is a traditionally offering at Christmas time.
+Eggnog is a traditional offering at Christmas time.
 This How to Make Christmas Eggnog version is alcohol rich for the adults in the crowd.
 This recipe makes a large amount, perfect for an open house party.
 Feel free to cut the recipe in half.

-You can buy the store bought kind, but this holiday season, I say let’s skip the store-bought cartons and additive-laden jugs, and have our eggnog the old-fashioned way: with real eggs.
+You can buy the store-bought kind, but this holiday season, I say let’s skip the store-bought cartons and additive-laden jugs and have our eggnog the old-fashioned way: with real eggs.
 This stuff is incredible, and it couldn’t be easier to make.
 As long as you have eggs, sugar, milk, and cream in your fridge, you can have eggnog anytime the craving hits.
 Here’s a step-by-step recipe to guide you to eggnog bliss.

-As for shelf-life, well if your household is anything like mine, leftover eggnog is rarely an issue.
+As for shelf-life, if your household is anything like mine, leftover eggnog is rarely an issue.
 Depending on the amount of liquor you add, eggnog will also keep quite well for several days.

 • 475ml milk